 Nestled at the base of the Mt Duval, Newholme Field Laboratory is an ideal launching base for ecological research in native flora and fauna and undergraduate teaching.
 Across Newholme are long term soil, vegetation and wildlife monitoring sites that provide a picture of the change to the natural ecosystem with different farm management practices including grazing, deforestation and reforestation.
 These sites provide valuable information on the changes in flora and fauna species and nutrient cycling.
 Across Mt Duval are 25 camera traps monitoring the fauna both native and invasive, and remotely feeding back to a computer in the Newholme Field Laboratory.
 These cameras record activity from native animals including four main species of macropods and koalas along with other animals such as foxes and deer.

 A number of poultry facilities located on Kirby and Laureldale include caged, barn and free-range systems used to study poultry health, behaviour and productivity.
 The housing facilities are operated to perform research in both, free range egg and meat production to mimic and assess industry and commercial practice in these areas.
-The layer facilities include an open curtain shed with battery cages, a barn shed and 40 free-range layer pens while the broiler facilities include the Rob Cummings Poultry Innovation Centre at Kirby with four 20 x 40 m rooms with independent ventilation, lighting control and variable partitions along with other facilities with floor pens and battery cages.
+The layer facilities include an open curtain shed with conventional cages, a barn shed and 40 free-range layer pens while the broiler facilities include the Rob Cummings Poultry Innovation Centre at Kirby with four 20 x 40 m rooms with independent ventilation, lighting control and variable partitions along with other facilities with floor pens and conventional cages.
 Some of these facilities are equipped with video monitoring that can be accessed remotely for monitoring and managing of the animals.
 The Poultry Research Group provides skills and experience in planning, designing and performance of animal trials.
 State of the art research is performed by providing a chicken model of necrotic enteritis, housing 24 NET energy chambers, complex carbohydrate analysis and gas/odor analysis.
 By providing excellent contacts to the Rural Industries Research and Development Corporation, Australian Eggs, and all major companies involved in poultry production, the transfer of results obtained from these facilities are highly relevant to the industry and public.

 Tullimba Feedlot uses GrowSafe feeders to monitor individual feed intake and allow calculation of breeding values for feed efficiency in beef cattle.
 GreenFeed units allow measurement of methane emissions from individual animals.
 Utilised by industry and commercial beef producers (for occasional custom feeding) this feedlot provides the facilities to investigate issues such as feed efficiency, behaviour and effluent management.
 Tullimba is also home to a 1300 ML dam with a large irrigation licence.